What is VAST?

 - Hands-on training and role playing that shows them how to make the VAST concepts work

 The seminar contains 7 hours of class instruction as well as hands-on roll playing.
 The VAST course is also approved for one IICRC (CEC) credit.
-Each student receives a 90 page class workbook plus for each student you sign up we will send a quarterly subscription of our VAST Cheerleader newsletter to your office.
-(You are welcome to make copies to distribute to all employees.)
-There is no formal VAST seminar final exam.
+Each student receives a 90 page class workbook and (just to reassure your employees) there is no formal VAST seminar final exam.

 More about Jeff Cutshall

 Jeff Cutshall has been in the cleaning industry since 1982.
 He is also an IICRC approved instructor in 3 cleaning related categories.
 In addition to consulting and teaching he also currently runs a commercial carpet cleaning business located in Kansas City.
-Jeff is continuously experimenting with customer service improvements and shares these in both his classes as well as in the VAST Cheerleader newsletters.
+Jeff is continuously experimenting with customer service improvements and shares these in his classes.

 Some Frequently Asked Questions and their Answers